sinclairtarget/git-who/README.md

 See [here](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) for more information about Git aliases.

+## Git Mailmap
+Quite often, people end up committing to a repository under different names or using different email addresses.
+For example, someone might make a commit using the name "Nathan Smith" and their work email adress and then later make a commit using the name "Nate Smith" and their personal email address.

+How can you make sure that all of someone's commits are counted together instead of being attributed to three or four different people with slightly different names?

+Git already has a solution for his problem called [Git mailmap](https://git-scm.com/docs/gitmailmap).
+If a `.mailmap` file is present in a Git repository, `git who` will respect it.

 ## What Exactly Do These Numbers Mean?
 ### Metrics
 The number of **commits** shown for each author is the number of unique commits